-- 1. Drill a 2" diameter hole through the roof panel at the location shown in Figure 3R.
-See component placement on Page 11 for proper placement in relation to fill auger. - 2.
-Use the mounting plate as a pattern and drill four (4) 3/8" holes through the roof panel at the switch location so the plate can be bolted to the roof. - 3.
-Attach the flex coupling to the rotary switch power pack using a roll pin. - 4.
-Apply teflon tape or pipe sealant (not included) to the rotary switch power pack threads and thread the rotary switch power pack into the mounting plate coupling. - 5.
-Make sure that the conduit hole is facing towards the eave. - 6.
-Caulk the underside of the mounting plate and on all sides of the 2" hole. - 7.
-Bolt the assembly to the roof panel. - 8.
-Attach the shaft extension according to Figure 3S on Page 29. - 9.
-Apply teflon tape or pipe sealant (not included) to the shaft guard. - 10.
-Thread to underneath side of mounting plate. - 11.
-Add the 1/4" drilled coupling to the shaft extension using the cotter pin. - 12.
-Attach the 1 vane paddle to the flex coupling as shown in Figure 3S on Page 29.
+- Drill a 2" diameter hole through the roof panel at the location shown in figure 8.
+See component placement on page 9 for proper placement in relation to fill auger. - 2) Use the mounting plate as a pattern and drill four 3/8" holes through the roof panel at the switch location so the plate can be bolted to the roof. - 3) Attach the flex coupling to the rotary switch power pack using a roll pin. - 4) Apply teflon tape or pipe sealant (not included) to the rotary switch power pak threads and thread the rotary switch power pack into the mounting plate coupling. - 5) Make sure that the conduit hole is at

+- right angles with the roof panel ribs or facing towards the eave. - 6) Caulk the underside of the mounting plate and on all sides of the 2" hole. - 7) Bolt the assembly to the roof panel. - 8) Attach the shaft extension according to figure 9. - 9) Apply teflon tape or pipe sealant (not included) to the shaft guard. - 10) Thread to underneath side of mounting plate. - 11) Add the 1/4" drilled coupling to the shaft extension using the cotter pin. - 12) Attach the 1-vane paddle to the flex coupling as shown in figure 9.